fabiocozzolino/fabiocozzolino.github.io/_posts/2018-01-12-how-to-debug-xamarin-and-mono-class-library-visual-studio-for-mac.md

 ![Visual Studio for Mac Enable Debug](http://www.fabiocozzolino.eu/assets/img/vs-enable-debug.png)

 # But...
 Even though the above page said *Xamarin products ship with the source code for Mono's class libraries*, I was unable to execute the debug after uncheck the above descripted option (the step into options doesn't work).
+The reason is simple: no source code is available in your machine!

-To start debugging, simply go to the [Mono GitHub page](https://github.com/mono/mono), select the tag related to your local mono version
+So, to start debugging, you must download the Mono source code.
+Simply go to the [Mono GitHub page](https://github.com/mono/mono), and select the tag related to your local mono version:

 ![Mono tag selection](http://www.fabiocozzolino.eu/assets/img/mono-tag-version.png)